Legal Business is delighted to welcome you to the Arbitration Summit 2022 on 28 June, following the return of this popular in-person event last year.

-Malgorzata is an independent arbitrator and vice president of the ICC International Court of Arbitration.
-She has been an international arbitration partner at CMS with over 25 years of experience in the field.
+Malgorzata is an independent arbitrator and was formerly an international arbitration partner at CMS with over 25 years of experience in the field.
 Małgorzata has acted as counsel (including in ISDS cases) and arbitrator in infrastructure and construction, post-M&A, insurance, and commercial disputes in the energy, technology, and manufacturing sectors.
 In May 2022, she left CMS to establish her own international arbitration practice.

 Heather Torres, senior managing counsel, Sonnedix